kfeldmann/configger/README.md

 ## Environment variables
 The following environment variables can be used for troubleshooting:
 * `DEBUG` - Turn on debugging output
-* `NOCOMPRESS` - Do not compress the merged cloud-config
+* `NOCOMPRESS` - Do not compress or encode the merged cloud-config